amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 - Template File: **service.yml** - *The filename of the template that you looked over earlier in this workshop*
 - Configuration File: **build.json** - *The filename of the JSON file generated by CodeBuild that has all the parameters*
 - Capabilities: **CAPABILITY_IAM** - *Here, we're giving CloudFormation the ability to create IAM resources*
-- Role Name: **The name of the role created as part of the initial CloudFormation stack** - *CloudFormation needs a role to assume so that it can create and update stacks on your behalf*
+- Role Name: **EnvironmentName-CFServiceRole** - *CloudFormation needs a role to assume so that it can create and update stacks on your behalf*

 ![CodePipeline Deploy](images/2-cp-deploy-step.png)
-*Todo: CodePipeline Deploy to ECS direct.*

 In the next step of creating your pipeline, we must give AWS CodePipeline a way to access artifacts and dependencies to pull.
 Leave the Role Name blank and click **Create Role**.
 You will be automatically taken to the IAM Management Console to create a service role.
 Choose **Create a new IAM Role** and leave the role name as the default.
 Click **Allow** to create the role and return to AWS CodePipeline.
 Click **Next Step**

 ![CodePipeline Role IAM](images/2-cp-svc-role.png)

-When you return to the AWS CodePipeline Console, click in the blank dialog box for Role Name and choose the newly created IAM Role.
-Click **Next Step**
+When you return to the AWS CodePipeline Console, click in the blank dialog box for Role Name and choose the CodePipeline Service role created for you: **EnvironmentName-CodePipelineServiceRole**

 Review your pipeline and click **Create pipeline**.